transcend-io/examples/README.md

 ### SOMBRA_API_KEY

-This API key authenticates you to to your sombra gateway.
+This API key authenticates you to to your Sombra gateway.

+- Typically, you don't need to set this.
-- If you are self hosting sombra, you would have generated this at time of setup and stored it securely.
+- If you are self-hosting Sombra, you would have generated this at the time of setup and stored it securely.
-- If transcend is hosting the gateway on your behalf, you should have received this via some secure channel
+- If Transcend is hosting the gateway on your behalf in a single-tenant instance, you will receive this via a secure channel.

 ### ORGANIZATION_URI

-This is the unique uri of your organization on transcend found [here](https://app.transcend.io/settings#OrganizationSettings).
+This is the unique URI of your organization on Transcend, found [here](https://app.transcend.io/settings#OrganizationSettings).

 ### SOMBRA_URL

-This is the URL of your sombra gateway.
+This is the URL of your Sombra gateway.

 - If you are self hosting, you assign this value
-- If transcend is hosting, it is often at `https://<ORGANIZATION_URI>.sombra.transcend.io`
+- If Transcend is hosting, it is often at `https://<ORGANIZATION_URI>.sombra.transcend.io`

 ## Languages